iqbalyarkhan/old-website/content/2020-01-25--Practice-Notes.md

 }
 ```

 Keep XORing the characters.
 Since equivalent characters cancel out, as soon as a mismatch is found, you can return the mismatched character.
-Same can be done for integers
+Same can be done for integers only if the integers are contiguous as described [here](https://stackoverflow.com/a/10766752/11556612)